 To learn the skills necessary to actually get out on the water, the United States Power Squadrons offers boating skills courses and short seminars on a variety of topics.
 These are taught locally by certified instructors from the Fort Macon Sail and Power Squadron.
 To locate these and other courses being taught near you, visit www.usps.org and select “Boating Courses and Seminars,” then “Find a Boating Course Near You.”
 Select “Boating Courses” and enter your ZIP code.
 You can register there for the ABC course on May 9.
 You can also contact Educational Officer Ken Link at 252.726.0630, or by email at firstname.lastname@example.org.

-The 44th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2018.
-This is the fourth year in a row the museum has received the prestigious honor.
+The 45th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2019.
+This is the fifth year in a row the museum has received the prestigious honor.

 The North Carolina Maritime Museum is located at 315 Front Street, Beaufort.
 252-504-7440.
 For more information, visit their website at www.ncmaritimemuseumbeaufort.com.